How to get a Resale Certificate in Alabama

 Related: How to register for an Alabama Sales Tax License

 How much does a Resale Certificate cost in Alabama?

 There is no cost for a resale certificate or sales tax license in Alabama.

 Are sellers required to accept the Sales Tax License?

 Sellers are not required to accept the sales tax license and sell products tax-free.
-If the vendor, wholesaler,or dealer doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
-In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.
+If the vendor, wholesaler, or dealer doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
+In most cases, a credit for the sales taxes paid is available when filing the Alabama sales tax return.

 When a business is presented with a request to sell items tax-free, it is the seller’s responsibility to verify the buyer’s information is correct.
 Failing to verify this information may put the liability of paying Alabama sales taxes on the seller.

 To verify whether the sales tax license is valid: